nrseals/Coding_Projects/Python_Projects/ReadMe.md

 gigspace - personal event planning application using Flask.

-dojo_tweets - a simple recreation of twitter using Flask/MySQL.
+tweets - a simple recreation of twitter using Flask/MySQL.
 Users can login/register, create tweets, read and Like/Unlike other user's tweets, edit or delete tweets (if they are the author)

 modularizing - practice with importing modules in python